arvsrao/draw_convex_hull/README.md

 ```

 On Pop_OS! (which is based on Ubuntu) I don't formally build the project and install system-wide, instead
-I clone the project and simply move to a place like ```/usr/src/``` where it's visible in the system search
+I clone the project and simply move it to a place like ```/usr/src/``` where it's visible in the system search
 PATH.

 ###### Qt5